Philadelphia Schuylkill River

 Through the early 1990s, SRGA staff worked closely with state officials, and on April 4, 1995, Governor Tom Ridge designated the Schuylkill Heritage Corridor as an official Pennsylvania Heritage Park.
 This state designation allowed SRGA to receive state funding that was then granted to the area and regional partners for projects throughout the region.

-The mission of the Schuylkill River Greenways National Heritage Area is to connect residents, visitors, and communities to the Schuylkill River and the Schuylkill River Trail by serving as a catalyst for civic engagement and economic development in order to foster stewardship of the watershed and its heritage
+The mission of the Schuylkill River Greenways National Heritage Area is to connect residents, visitors, and communities to the Schuylkill River and the Schuylkill River Trail by catalyzing civic engagement and economic development to foster stewardship of the watershed and its heritage

 Where is the White River Missouri?